• Skip to primary navigation

 • 4.
 Tipping on a Yacht Charter

 • 5.
-Share Your Needs and Preferences
+Communicate Your Preferences to the Crew

 • 6.
-Pay Attention to Safety Briefings
+Pay Close Attention to Safety Briefings

 • 8.
-Respect Each Other’s Privacy
+Respect One Another’s Privacy

 • 9.
 Etiquette Checklist for Yacht Charter Guests